 Agriculture, Specialty Food & Beverage Committee

-The Agriculture, Specialty Food & Beverage Committee provides purpose and voice to Louisiana’s food, beverage and agriculture sector.
-With respect to international trade, this committee aims to enhance Louisiana’s ability to strengthen export/import opportunities for agriculture and food-based businesses.
+The Agriculture, Specialty Food & Beverage Committee provides purpose and a forum to Louisiana’s food, beverage and agriculture sector.
+With respect to international trade, this committee works to bring awareness to our businesses serving sector to sell internationally and to enhance Louisiana’s ability to strengthen the export/import opportunities for agriculture and food-based businesses.
+The Committee is charged with coordinating an annual Agriculture, Specialty Food and Beverage Program.

 Chair: Rene Simon, Director, Louisiana Agricultural Finance Authority and Louisiana Sweet Potato Commission, Louisiana Department of Agriculture and Forestry